THANKSGIVING HACKS TO STAY HEALTHY!Pacer Kristen2019-11-20T14:03:17-05:00

 I have put together my list of favorite fall and Thanksgiving recipes, which will avoid these common grocery store pitfalls and will help you to stay on track even over the biggest eating day of the year!
 I hope you will pick a few to recreate, and please post and tag me @pacerkristen/#pacerkristen with your awesomely healthy meals!

-My Move Back Into Your Body Programs are IDEAL for healing and sealing the gut and for dramatically reducing chronic inflammation…perfect anytime, and especially after Turkey Day!
-Programs start November 26 and December 10!
+My Health Made Easy Programs are IDEAL for healing and sealing the gut and for dramatically reducing chronic inflammation…perfect anytime, and especially after Turkey Day!
 Get registered now to have a plan ready for post Holiday eating.